Bret Hart: WWE Hall of Fame (2004–2007)

-In 2004, Bret Hart appeared in a WWE game for the first time since 1998's WWF WarZone in the GameCube game WWE Day of Reckoning followed by WWE SmackDown! vs. Raw on PlayStation 2.
+In 2004, Bret Hart appeared in a WWE game for the first time since 1998's WWF War Zone in the GameCube game WWE Day of Reckoning followed by WWE SmackDown! vs. Raw on the PlayStation 2.
 In mid-2005, Hart worked with the renamed World Wrestling Entertainment for the first time since 1997, contributing hours of interview footage and selecting matches for his WWE Home Video release, Bret "Hit Man" Hart: The Best There Is, the Best There Was, the Best There Ever Will Be.
 He returned to WWE programming as a guest on the November 16 episode of web series, Byte This.

 On April 1, 2006, Hart was inducted into the WWE Hall of Fame class of 2006 by Stone Cold Steve Austin.
 He did not appear alongside his fellow inductees at WrestleMania 22 the following night.
-On June 11, 2007, Hart made his first appearance on Raw since October 27, 1997 when he appeared in a pre-taped interview voicing his opinions on Vince McMahon as part of "Mr. McMahon Appreciation Night."
+On June 11, 2007, Hart made his first appearance on Raw since October 27, 1997, when he appeared in a pretaped interview voicing his opinions on Vince McMahon as part of "Mr. McMahon Appreciation Night".